Optimal multiple testing under family-wise error control: elementary symmetric polynomials and a scalable algorithm: Discussion

 \subsection{Extensions}

 Several directions for future work are natural.

-\emph{Relaxing exchangeability.} A hierarchical approach could extend applicability: partition hypotheses into exchangeable groups (e.g., by endpoint type or biomarker class), apply the optimal policy within each group at a Bonferroni-adjusted significance level $\alpha/G$ where $G$ is the number of groups, and aggregate the results.
-This preserves the theoretical guarantees within each group while accommodating heterogeneity across groups.
-For example, in a clinical trial with $K = 12$ endpoints consisting of $G = 3$ groups of $4$ exchangeable endpoints (efficacy, safety, biomarker), one would apply Algorithm~\ref{alg:general_k} with $K = 4$ and $\alpha' = 0{\cdot}05/3 \approx 0{\cdot}017$ within each group.
-The power loss from the Bonferroni correction across groups is partially offset by the power gain from the optimal policy within each group, particularly when $K/G$ is moderate.
-More ambitiously, a non-exchangeable extension of the dual formulation would require $b_{l,k}$ coefficients that depend on the specific identities of the null and alternative hypotheses, not just their counts; the elementary symmetric polynomial structure would not carry over directly, but the monotonicity principle might.
+\emph{Relaxing exchangeability.} A hierarchical approach \citep{RHPA22} could extend applicability: partition hypotheses into groups that are each exchangeable, with independent $p$-values and a common non-increasing alternative density (so that the within-group product model of \S\ref{sec:pvalue} holds), apply the optimal policy within each at level $\alpha/G$, and aggregate; this preserves the within-group guarantees while accommodating heterogeneity across groups, the Bonferroni loss partially offset by the within-group gain (\S\ref{sec:sprint}).
+A fully non-exchangeable extension would need coefficients depending on the hypotheses' identities; the elementary symmetric polynomial structure would not carry over directly, though the monotonicity principle might.

-\emph{Relationship to false discovery rate control.} The family-wise error rate and the false discovery rate \citep{BH95} control fundamentally different quantities: the former bounds ${\rm pr}(V > 0) \le \alpha$, tolerating zero false positives, while the latter bounds ${\rm E}\{V/\max(R, 1)\} \le q$ where $R$ is the total number of rejections, tolerating a fraction of false positives proportional to the number of discoveries.
-The choice between them is problem-dependent and orthogonal to the optimality contribution of this paper: we make family-wise error rate control as powerful as possible for settings where it is the appropriate criterion, but do not argue that it should replace false discovery rate control where the latter is more suitable.

-Several considerations guide the choice.
-Family-wise error rate control is the standard when the cost of even a single false rejection is high, and the number of hypotheses is moderate: regulatory approval of drugs with multiple endpoints \citep{Bretz09}, confirmatory replication studies \citep{Camerer18}, and economic policy evaluation \citep{list16}.
-False discovery rate control is preferred when $K$ is large (hundreds to thousands), the goal is screening rather than confirmation, and individual false positives are tolerable: genome-wide association studies, gene expression profiling, and large-scale A/B testing.

-Within its domain, the optimal family-wise-error-rate-controlling test computed by Algorithm~\ref{alg:general_k} has three advantages over false-discovery-rate procedures.
-First, it provides a stronger guarantee: controlling ${\rm pr}(V > 0)$ implies controlling ${\rm E}(V/R)$, but not conversely.
-Second, it exploits the full joint likelihood $\prod_{k=1}^K g(u_k)$ rather than only the $p$-value ranks, which is the source of the 15--84\% power gains documented in Section~\ref{sec:simulations}.
-Third, it is optimal within its class, in the sense that no other family-wise-error-rate-controlling test has higher power, whereas the Benjamini--Hochberg procedure, though optimal among step-up procedures, is not optimal among all false-discovery-rate-controlling tests.